 And, more importantly, what will keep the kids from whining I’m hunnnngryy from the back seat.
 Because no matter how fast you drive, you’ll never get away from that!

 Right now, my body wants all the sugar.
 Being a fat kid is hard, y’all!

 But I know it actually loves protein, fruit, and veggies.

 Things like grapes, apples, hard-boiled eggs, almonds, jerky, and veggies with peanut butter go on the road with us.

-I packed along some goldfish crackers, humus, and pretzels for the kids as well.
+I packed all this along with some goldfish crackers, hummus, and pretzels for the kids as well.